This is the head of 'E' pontoon the most seaward pontoon of the marina opposite the ferry terminal.

 Berthon Lymington Marina generous space between pontoons Image: Mike Faherty via CC BY-SA 2.0

-Berthon Lymington Marina has 300 deep water berths for yachts of up to 45 metres (150 feet) in length overall (L.O.A.), with approximately 70 berths designated for visiting yachts.
+Berthon Lymington Marina has 300 deep-water berths for yachts up to 45 metres (150 feet) in length overall (L.O.A.), with approximately 70 berths designated for visiting yachts.
 Access to the pontoons is via the Solent's most generously spaced fairways, facilitating easy manoeuvring.
 Given its popularity and peak periods, it is advisable to contact the marina in advance to arrange berthing.
 Berthon Lymington Marina can be reached at:

 Ch 80.
 [Berthon Lymington Marina],